Luis Arraez Player Props: Marlins vs. Braves

-After hitting .421 with three doubles, a triple, a home run, six walks and six RBI in his past 10 games, Luis Arraez and the Miami Marlins take on the Atlanta Braves (who will hand the ball to Spencer Strider) at 7:20 PM ET on Monday.
+On Tuesday, Luis Arraez (.421 batting average in his past 10 games, with three doubles, a triple, a home run, six walks and six RBI) and the Miami Marlins play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
+First pitch is at 7:20 PM ET.

-He reached base in all five of his plate appearances (3-for-4 with a double) in his previous appearance against the Guardians.
+In his most recent game, he reached base in all five of his plate appearances (3-for-4 with a double) against the Guardians.

 Luis Arraez Game Info & Props vs. the Braves